Minsk, Belarus.

 Minsk subway

-None of the lines does splitt up so it's easy really easy to travel with the Minsk subway.
-The only tricky thing is that the station names are in Belarusian but are often called by their Russian names.
-Often the Russian and belarussian names are similar, but not always.
+None of the lines does split like in Stockholm, so it’s easy to navigate the metro.
+What can make it a bit tricky is that the station names are in Belarusian, while they are often listed with their Russian names.
+Often, the Russian and Belarusian station names are similar, but not always.

-Ticket price for the metro is always the same no matter how far you go (460 BYR ATM, app.
-20 Eurocent).
-When entering the metro system one has to pay with a token or a magnetic card.
-These will be bought in the station building, right after the entrance.
+It is cheap to travel by metro in Minsk, and the price is the same no matter how far you travel.
+When entering the metro system one has to pay with a token or a card.
+Tese will be bought in the station building, right after the entrance.
 There are separate entrances and exits.

 Taxi